 The traditional hand sling deploys a smooth stone, roughly the size and shape of a small egg.

-In a survival situation you can use a rock sling to hunt small game animals, or use it as weapon for defense against predators or intruders.
+In a survival situation, you can use a rock sling to hunt small game animals or use it as a weapon for defense against predators or intruders.

 How To Make A Rock Sling